Planning Tips for Moving Your Child Into a College Dorm

 Finally, label each suitcase with your child’s name and room number so that they can easily identify their luggage when they arrive on campus.

 Once your child arrives at college, be sure to tour the campus with them and help them find their way around.
 If your child is living in a dormitory, be sure to visit the dorm staff and learn about the rules and regulations.
 You may also want to set up a budget with your child so they know how much money they can spend each month on food, rent, and other expenses.

 Lastly, be sure to stay in touch with your child while they are away at college!
 Make a point of calling or texting them regularly so they know you are thinking about them.

 Moving to College

-With these tips, your child’s college move should be effortless and organised.
-Remember to have them speak with a college counsellor, consider a moving company, pack strategically, and help them adjust to college life.
+With these tips, your child’s college move should be effortless and organized.
+Remember to have them speak with a college counselor, consider a moving company, pack strategically, and help them adjust to college life.

 Also, remember, life in a college dorm will be much more different than staying in the dorm of a local international school in Singapore.
 So, try your best to let them know about what they can expect from there and what they shouldn’t.